Watercolor tattoos are a hot button issue in the world of ink.

 There are even think-pieces that warn patrons against getting watercolor tattoos.

-In today’s highly visual world, artists and canvases alike are constantly looking for the next big thing.
+In today’s highly visual world, tattoo artists and canvases alike are constantly looking for the next big thing.

 Watercolor tattoos are eye-catching.